biodash/biodash.github.io/content/codeclub/01_backyard-birds/index.md

 Rstudio Projects help you to organize your work and to make it more portable.
 We recommend creating a separate Project for each research project with an R component -- and for things like Code Club.
 Using Projects has several advantages:

--   They record which files you have open in RStudio, and will reopen all of those when you reopen the project.
-This becomes quite handy, say, when you work on three projects, each of which use several scripts.
+-   They record which files are open in RStudio, and will reopen all of those when you reopen the project.
+This becomes quite handy, say, when you work on three projects, each of which use a number of scripts.

--   An even more significant advantage is that Projects allow you to use relative file paths, which ... **TBA**
+-   An even more significant advantage is that Projects allow you to use *relative file paths*, and avoids having to manually set your working directory.
+This way, even if you move the directory on your computer or copy it to a different computer, the same commands would still work.
+This would not be the case if you had a command like [`setwd('C:/Users/Jane/Documents/')`](https://rdrr.io/r/base/getwd.html) in your code.

--   Finally, as the previous point implied, RStudio Projects encourage you to use the recommended approach of organizing your research projects inside self-contained directories.
+-   Finally, Projects encourage you to organizing your research projects inside self-contained directories, rather than have files spread around your computer, which increases reproducibility.

 ### Create an RStudio Project